 We would like to again commend the System for their active role in discussing our prior years' recommendations and implementing additional controls to strengthen the internal control system in a cost effective manner.
-As you will see in the pages to follow the reportable control findings reflect those the System has determined would be cost prohibitive to change and no additional findings have been reported compared to the prior year.
+As you will see in the pages to follow the number of reportable control findings included in this report has been improved since the prior year and no additional findings have been reported compared to the prior year.

-The Baker Tilly Virchow Krause, LLP team members that performed the System's audit this year were Vicki Hellenbrand and Joe Lightcap (Engagement Partners), Carl Thomas (Manager), and Sebastian Dabrowski (Senior Accountant).
+The Baker Tilly Virchow Krause, LLP team members that performed the System's audit this year were Vicki Hellenbrand and Joe Lightcap (Engagement Partners), Carl Thomas (Manager), and Josh Gabelmann (Senior Accountant).
 If you have any questions on our comments, or if we can offer our services in any other way during the year, please don't hesitate to contact us.
 Thank you for allowing us to serve you.